Klabundo/CortexX/README.md

 ## 🧠 Vision

-The **JL-intelligent-agent-system** is built to become a powerful personal assistant that:
+The **CortexX** is built to become a powerful personal assistant that:

 - Understands the user’s intent
 - Breaks tasks into subtasks